-Delivered through vetted Indian NGO partners · Outcomes published every year · One family, one child, one full year at a time
+Delivered through vetted partners on the ground · Outcomes published every year · One family, one child, one full year at a time

 Stunting before age two is almost never recovered.
 The cognitive gap it opens persists into adulthood and measurably reduces lifetime earnings.